-Firstly, just because people hold different opinions doesn’t mean that one of these views can’t be the entirely right one and one entirely wrong.
-If you ask a hundred people what the capital of America is, most people will say Washington, and they would be right.
-However, one or two people might say New York.
-Yet simply because they answered incorrectly doesn’t mean that we should now be unsure of the correct answer, nor should we imagine that the correct answer lies somewhere between the two points of view, say in Philadelphia.
+Firstly, just because two people hold opposing views doesn’t mean that one ins’t completely right and the other completely wrong.
+If you ask a hundred people what the capital of America is, most will correctly say Washington.
+However, one or two could well say New York.
+So does this mean that those who claim Washington is the capital are arrogant for claiming to be exclusively right?
+Not in my book.
+Nor does it make sense to think that the truth may lie midway between two opinions, say in Philadelphia.
 Some people are simply wrong and that’s an end to it.

 Some modern people, while disagreeing with Creationists, like to claim that fundamentalists and scientists each have their ‘own truth’.
 This is something that smug people say to appear open-minded and tolerant but it is garbage.
 What they actually mean is that there are many opinions about what is true, not that there are many truths.
-The idea that truth is plural comes from people who have had it drummed into them that, in a political sense, we are all equal.
-They then assume this applies to all realms, thinking that everyone is equally well placed to recognise the truth.
+The idea that truth is plural comes from people who have had it drummed into their stupid heads that we are all equal.
+They assume this applies, not only in the eyes of the law, but in all realms, including intelligence.
 Therefore all opinions must be equally valid, regardless of a person’s proficiency in a subject, or of their mental health; everything is reduced to an opinion.
 ‘That’s just your opinion’ and ‘I’m allowed my opinion’ is something you often hear.
-What do you say to someone who claims he is entitled to his opinion that the capital of America is New York?
+What do you say to someone who claims he is entitled to his opinion that New York is the capital of America?
+Nice talking to you.

 The idea that the Greeks may actually have been right floors some people.
-They assume that there is no such thing as better but merely personal preferences and prejudices.
+They assume that there is no such thing as ‘better’ when it comes to cultures: surely all is just personal preference and prejudice.
 Yet can you look at North Korea and New Zealand and honestly claim that neither country is better than the other?
 After all, no one tries to break into North Korea but plenty of people try to escape from it.
-This doesn’t mean that New Zealand is better in some mathematical sense or cross-species sense; it just means it’s better in the sense that all reasonable humans would prefer to live there than in North Korea.
+This doesn’t mean that New Zealand is better in some cosmological sense, only that all humans with properly functioning nervous systems and brains would rather live in New Zealand than in North Korea.

 The same is true of immigration.
 There are no hordes of Swedes flocking to Somalia but plenty of Somalis wishing to live in Sweden.
 Yes, one reason Somalis want to live in Sweden is due to economic factors, but that is precisely the point.
 Sweden has structured its society in such a way that wealth creation is possible.
 It is by most measurable factors a better country to live in than Somalia.
 If it weren’t then Somalis wouldn’t emigrate there.

-The suggestion here is that we never get any closer to the truth.
-On this view knowledge is like fashion.
-First we wear flares, then bell-bottoms, then drainpipe trousers, then ripped jeans and maybe back again to flares.
-Fashions change but they never get objectively better.
+This suggests that we never get any closer to the truth and knowledge is like fashion: first we wear flares, then bell-bottoms, then drainpipe trousers, then ripped jeans and maybe back again to flares.
+Fashions change but never get objectively better.

 This might be true of fashion but it is nonsense in regards to truth.
-In the same way that children know very little when they are young and gradually learn more, so the same happens to the human race.
+In the same way that children know very little when they are young and gradually learn more, so the same is true of the human race.
 Simply because we haven’t learned everything since climbing down from the trees in Africa doesn’t mean we haven’t learned anything.
-To pretend that we know no more now than we did when we used to burn witches for casting spells, or when we blamed Gods for making our crops fail and visiting plagues on us, is modern day cultural relativism gone mad.
+To pretend that we know no more now than we did when we used to burn witches for casting spells, or when we blamed Gods for making our crops fail and visiting plagues on us, is just silly.

-Wouldn’t you just like to hit a person who professes this belief full in the face – with an iron?
+Wouldn’t you just love to punch someone who professes such a belief full in the throat?